Foundation Programme alumna Oscar Saurin on becoming a trained silversmith

 And are you enjoying this experience?

 Yes, I absolutely love it.
-I can promise that anyone leaving college, going into a workshop will have a huge reality bite because it’s not college anymore it’s work.
-You got to do work but it is fantastic.
+I can promise that anyone leaving college, going into a workshop you will have a huge reality bite because it’s not college anymore it’s work.
+You've got to do work but it is fantastic.
 It took me about 6 months to settle into my workshop and once you got that base you can really go forward and keep on moving so that’s good.

 To find out more about our Foundation Programme and apply, please visit our Foundation Programme page.